pumperer/InfiniteList_NGUI/README.md

 Description
 =================
-====
-A component that runs on top of NGUI's UIScrollView & UITable classes for Unity3D (i.e. It requires NGUI &amp; Unity3D) can be used with dynamic data
+A component that runs on top of NGUI's UIScrollView & UITable classes for Unity3D (i.e. It requires NGUI &amp; Unity3D) can be used with dynamic data.

-Instead of instantiating a Prefab for each row in the list we are instantiating a fixed pool of objects that will be resused according to the scroll direction.
+Instead of instantiating a Prefab for each row in the list we are instantiating a fixed pool of objects that will be reused according to the scroll direction.

-Best suited for Mobile (tested on both iOS & Android)
+Best suited for Mobile (tested on both iOS & Android).

 Features
 ============
-====

 * Infinite scrolling with clipping panel
 * **Only fixed height cells are supported for now**